ryanmjacobs/tl/README.md

 * Support drawing a capture box (or even just defining a capture box.)

 ## Notes
+* After recording, running `ffmpeg -i timelapse.mp4 -c:v libx264 out.mp4` will
+  compress the video significantly (around 75%).
-There is a C++ branch that you can checkout.
+* There is a C++ branch that you can checkout.
 I prefer to stick with C, but we may need to move to C++ in order to support other OSes or GUIs.
 The C++ branch compiles fine, but as of now, is a little out of date.